open5gs/open5gs/docs/_docs/tutorial/01-your-first-lte.md

 $ sudo systemctl restart nextepc-sgwd
 ```

-If your phone can connect to internet, you must run the following commands in NextEPC-PGW installed host.
+If your phone can connect to internet, you must run the following command in NextEPC-PGW installed host.

 ###### Enable IPv4 Forward:
 ```